-- Lectures will be prepared using Camtasia and be online for downloading as a podcast or viewed on a laptop.
+Most lectures will be prepared using Camtasia and be available online.
 The student will be expected to view the Camtasia presentation before attending the class.
-When a Camtasia lecture is being used, 1 hour of the scheduled class time will be allotted to the students to view the lectures and the second hour will be devoted to discussing the lessons learned, and for interviewing patient guests, listening to a panel of patients or health care providers, or for a small group activity. - Most classes will meet on Wednesday from 10:00 11:00 am, but there are some exceptions so follow the class schedule carefully. - Students will complete a variety of assignments to apply concepts and skills learned in this course.
-These assignments may include writing a short reflective piece (1-2 paragraphs) summarizing their response to the Camtasia lecture material, applying IT skills to clinical scenarios, and identifying appropriate patient education materials for a patient case. - Because of the writing assignments, there will not be exam questions for Medicine & Behavior II on the block exams 5, 6, or 7.
-There will only be exam questions for the last block on Psychopathology (Block Exam 8) and the final comprehensive exam.
-The final exam will include questions from both Medicine & Behavior I and Medicine and Behavior II. - Information technology experiences will be built into most sessions.
+When a Camtasia lecture is being used, 1 hour of the scheduled class time will be allotted to the students to view the lecture(s) and the other hour will be devoted to discussing lessons learned, and for interviewing patient guests, interacting with a panel of patients or health care providers, or for a large or small group activity.

+Most classes will meet on Wednesday from 10:00 - 11:00 am, but there are some exceptions, so follow the class schedule as posted in the Outlook calendar carefully.

+Students will complete a variety of assignments to apply concepts and skills learned in this course.
+These assignments include writing a short reflective piece (1-2 paragraphs) summarizing their response to the Camtasia lecture material, applying IT skills to clinical scenarios, and identifying appropriate patient education materials for a patient case.

+Because of the writing assignments, there will not be exam questions for Medicine & Behavior II on the exams for blocks 1, 2, or 3.
+There will be exam questions for the last block exam only (Exam 4) on Psychopathology and on the final NBME Comprehensive Basic Science Exam.
+The final comprehensive exam will include questions from both Medicine & Behavior I and Medicine and Behavior II.
+There may be questions on one or more of the integrated formative quizzes.
+If so, students will be informed beforehand.

+Information technology experiences will be built into most sessions.
 Students will be expected to search and find information on EBM regarding the topic being presented using their mobile devices.
-They will also search for and deliver samples of quality patient education materials. - Each student will have the opportunity to implement a personal health behavior change plan and to track their personal progress.(see Blackboard for additional details)
+They will also search for and deliver samples of quality patient education materials.

+Each student will have the opportunity to implement a personal health behavior change plan and to track their personal progress.(see Blackboard for additional details)